rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part10/README.md

 } // Resources are closed at this point
 ````

-Figure 6.5 shows that a `try-with-resources` statement is still allowed to have catch and/
+The example below shows that a `try-with-resources` statement is still allowed to have `catch` and/
-or finally blocks.
+or `finally` blocks.
 They are run in addition to the implicit one.
 The implicit finally block
 runs before any programmer-coded ones.

-**FIGURE 6.5** - The syntax of `try-with-resources` including catch /finally

 ````
 try (BufferedReader r = Files.newBufferedReader(path1); // Any resources that should automatically be closed